 Crocuses are a popular sight during winter and can be planted in containers or in small groups in garden borders.
 For the full wild effect, they are best planted in drifts under trees.

-The brilliant yellow, buttercup-like flowers of Eranthis hyemalis sit within a perfect rosette of green sepals.
+These yellow, buttercup-like flowers sit within a perfect rosette of green sepals.
 Like many winter-flowering plants, the leaves appear later.

 Looking for new ways to help your local wildlife?
 Here are some of our top tips on how to make your garden a haven for animals, birds and insects.